coldperformer/coldperformer/README.md

 - 🥅 **2021 Goals:** Contribute more to Open Source projects.

-- ⚡ **Fun Fact:** I like to play games and go to the GYM very often.
+- ⚡ **Fun Fact:** I like to play games and I go to the GYM very often.

 ### **Listening SoundCloud**🎧